Does Promoting Content on Social Media Actually Work?

 Specifically, you want to add some native content to your social shares.

-For example, I recently published a report on Google’s organic click-through-rate.
+For example, some time ago I published a report on Google’s organic click-through rate.

 And instead of just posting a link on Twitter, I actually outlined some of our most interesting results.